benphillips1997/fiber-scheduler/README.md

 void inc();
 ```

 The data will initially be set to 0 and the fiber 'loop' will be spawned.
-In this fiber it will check if the value of the data is less than 5 and if it is then it will spawn another fiber 'fib' and yield.
+In this fiber it will check if the value of the data is less than 5 and if it is then it will spawn another fiber 'fib' and will yield.
 When it returns, it will spawn the fiber 'print' which prints the value of the data.

 ```c++
 if (*dp < 5) {